Bob Kleppner knows the importance of trusting your doctor.

 “I’d trust him with my life.
 In fact, I did — twice!” he says.

-The 51-year-old from Glenshaw has had two heart surgeries with Thomas Gleason, MD, including a clinical trial for mitral valve prolapse.
+The 51-year-old from Glenshaw has had two heart surgeries with the UPMC Heart and Vascular Institute surgical team, including a clinical trial for mitral valve prolapse.

 The Problem: Heart Valve Problems